Satisfactory Academic Progess - Undergraduate

 Appeals

 Students may appeal a termination of financial aid based on failure to maintain Satisfactory Academic Progress based on extenuating circumstances.
-Students are advised to appeal within 60 days of the date of their termination notice.
+Students are advised to appeal within 30 days of the date of their termination notice.
 All appeals must be submitted using the Satisfactory Academic Progress Appeal Form.
 On the appeal form the student must clearly document why the student failed to meet the Satisfactory Academic Progress standards and what has changed that will allow the student to meet the standards.
 In addition, the student must include an academic plan which indicates the specific actions the student will take to meet the standard and when the student will meet the standard.
 If the student will not meet the SAP standards at the end of the next payment period, the academic plan must show the specific GPA and completion rate benchmarks a student will meet each payment period until s/he meets the SAP standards.
 Complete appeals along with the academic plan and supporting documentation should be submitted to Student Financial Services.

 If the appeal is granted, the student will be placed on Satisfactory Academic Probation contingent upon successful completion of the academic plan provided as part of their appeal.
 The student shall remain on probation provided they comply with their academic plan, until they are meeting the College’s Satisfactory Academic Progress standards.
-If the appeal is denied, the student can continue to attend the College, but it would be without federal student aid.
+If the appeal is denied, the student can continue to attend the College, but it would be without federal student aid and institutional aid.

 The student will be notified of the outcome of the appeal via their St. Michael’s College email in approximately 10 to 14 business days after receipt of the Satisfactory Academic Progress Appeal Form.